Dana94/2019-website/blog/2019-11-09-linux-mint.md

 ## Create the bootable USB

 First thing I had to do was download the mirror from this [page](https://linuxmint.com/edition.php?id=267).
 This was the first time I encountered mirrors and had no idea what they were.
+According to [this post on Quora](https://www.quora.com/What-do-mirrors-mean-in-Linux), it seems that mirrors are copies of the Linux program available for download.

 After looking at some forums, it seems my best bet was to just download the ISO file from the first of the 16 choices for USA mirrors.
 It took about 20 min for the file to download.

-I’m still not entirely sure why they are called "mirrors".

 The one I went with was from "advancedhosters.com".

 ![Mirrors to download on Linux Mint website](./images/2019-11-09/mirrors.png) _Mirrors to download on Linux Mint website_